 - If you’re more sensitive to ultraviolet (UV) light, you should avoid it.
 Even if you’re not, you should limit your time outdoors for 24 hours after using it, as it increases your sun sensitivity.

 - There’s some evidence that, in extremely high doses, tar may cause cancer.
-Usually this involves people who are exposed to tar in industrial settings.
+Usually, this involves people who are exposed to tar in industrial settings.
 There’s no evidence that OTC products with low tar concentrations are carcinogenic.
-But if you feel anxious, a regular skin cancer checkup may help ease your mind.
+But if you’re worried, a regular skin cancer checkup may help ease your mind.

 - If you use tar on your scalp, it may make your hair brittle and dry.